astroprofsmith/intromodern.github.io/_sources/c1evidence.md

 to the ether.
 Michelson had this terse description of the experiment:
 "The interpretation of these results is that there is no displacement of the interference bands. ...
-The result of the hypothesis of a stationary ether is thus shown to be incorrect."
-(A. A. Michelson, Am.
-J. Sci, 122, 120 (1881)).
-Michelson was encouraged by some important English physicists to continue his research.
+The result of the hypothesis of a stationary ether is thus shown to be incorrect." {cite}`michelson81` Michelson was encouraged by some important English physicists to continue his research.
 Along with E.W.
 Morley, he built a much bigger interferometer that had multiple mirrors and was 10 times as sensitive to the relative motion.
 He could measure a relative velocity of 30 m/s.
-Again, they found no difference in the speed in the two arms.
-(A. A. Michelson and
+Again, they found no difference in the speed in the two arms. {cite}`mm1887` The experiment was repeated often over the next few years, at even greater precision, but always gave the same null
-E. W. Morley, Am.
-J. Sci., 134, 333 (1887)).
-The experiment was repeated often over the next few years, at even greater precision, but always gave the same null result: there is no stationary ether.
+result: there is no stationary ether.
 As a consequence of his careful and brilliant work about the nature of the propagation of light, Michelson was awarded the Nobel prize in 1907.

 As with most interesting experiments, Michelson got a result that did not agree with his intuition about the outcome of the